 Need a report that reflects how COVID-19 has impacted this market and its growth?

-The digital forensics market was valued at USD 4170.0 million in 2019 and it is expected to reach USD 7410.9 million by 2025, registering a CAGR of 10.03%, during the forecast period of 2020-2025.
-Digital forensic has been growing from addressing minor computer crimes to the investigation of complex international cases with a massive effect on the world.
-Digital forensics includes the recovery and investigation of material found in digital devices, often in relation to computer crime.
+The digital forensics market was valued at USD 4,170.0 million in 2019, and it is expected to reach USD 7,410.9 million by 2025, registering a CAGR of 10.03% during the forecast period of 2020-2025.
+Digital forensics has grown from addressing minor computer crimes to the investigation of complex international cases that significantly affect the world.
+Digital forensics includes the recovery and investigation of material found in digital devices, often concerning computer crimes.

-Although most forensics have been oriented toward the desktops, laptops, and the associated media, including the hard drive, floppy disk, and optical discs, other forms of digital forensics, such as mobile phones and other handheld devices are increasingly becoming popular for digital curation and preservation.
+Most forensics are oriented toward desktops, laptops, and associated media, including the hard drive, floppy disk, and optical discs.
+However, other forms of digital forensics, such as mobile phones and other handheld devices, are becoming increasingly popular for digital curation and preservation.

-The adoption of digital forensic is growing, owing to the advancements in traditional crime lab infrastructure, increasing penetration in corporate sectors, and the rise in cyber attacks and crimes.
+The adoption of digital forensics is growing due to the advancements in the traditional crime lab infrastructure, increasing penetration in corporate sectors, and the rise in cyber attacks and crimes.
 For instance, according to the Internet Crime Complaint Center (ICC) and Federal Bureau of Investigation (FBI), in 2019, 16,503 cases of online identity theft were reported to the IC3.

-The emergence of computing shaped by the IoT and the rapid increase in the number of mobiles, computers, and other electronic devices across the globe is contributing to the demand for digital forensics.
+The emergence of computing shaped by the IoT and the rapid increase in the number of mobiles, computers, and other electronic devices worldwide contributes to the demand for digital forensics.

-Financials-related crimes, including insurance fraud, investment fraud, robbery, forgery, identity theft.
+Financial crimes include insurance fraud, investment fraud, robbery, forgery, and identity theft.
 According to the Federal Trade Commission, in 2019, about 271,823 identity theft complaints filed were due to credit card fraud in the United States.
-According to the Gemalto, during the H12018, the global data breaches pertaining to identity theft were 609.
+According to the Gemalto, during H1 2018, the global data breaches of identity theft were 609.

-The outbreak of Covid-19 will boost the digital forensics market as it helps to tackle increased fraudlant activities.
-Europe is witnessing an increase in cybersecurity measures regarding the outbreak of COVID-19.
+The COVID-19 will boost the digital forensics market as it helps to tackle increased fraudulent activities.
+Europe is witnessing an increase in cybersecurity measures with the outbreak of COVID-19.

 Vendors in the market are also announcing solutions for controlling the COVID-19 pandemic.
-For instance, in 2019, MSAB announced how its technology could be used to assist first responders, law enforcement, public health officials, and others involved in controlling the current coronavirus pandemic by using mobile phone data to identify where individuals have been, whom they have been in contact with, and their timeline of activity, along with other key information that might be needed.
+For instance, in 2019, MSAB announced that its technology could be used to assist first responders, law enforcement officials, public health officials, and others involved in controlling the current coronavirus pandemic.
+The technology uses mobile phone data to identify where individuals have been, whom they have been in contact with, and their activity timeline, along with other key information that might be needed.

 Scope of the Report

-Digital Forensics is the process of identifying, preserving, analyzing, and presenting digital evidence.
-Digital forensic enables the extraction of evidence through analysis and evaluation of data from digital devices and is used to recover and inspect the data while maintaining the originality of the same.
-The scope of the study covers the makret based on various digital forensics types, such as mobile forensic, computer forensic, network forensic and its uses in different end-user industries across the globe.
+Digital forensics is the process of identifying, preserving, analyzing, and presenting digital evidence.
+Digital forensic enables the extraction of evidence through the analysis and evaluation of data from digital devices and is used to recover and inspect the data while maintaining the originality of the same.
+The scope of the study covers the market based on various digital forensics types, such as mobile forensic, computer forensic, and network forensic, and its uses in different end-user industries across the world.

 Government and Law Enforcement Agencies